Download Finding Aid (176 KB)

 Finding Aid Citation

-Louise Pettus Archives and Special Collections, Winthrop University, "Confederate Veteran Magazine Collection - Accession 1705".
+Louise Pettus Archives and Special Collections, Winthrop University, "Confederate Journal and Magazine Collection - Accession 1705".
 Finding Aid 1160.

 LC Subject Headings

 Confederate War Journal; Confederate veteran (Nashville, Tenn.); Confederated Southern Memorial Association (U.S.); Sons of Confederate Veterans (Organization); United Confederate Veterans; United Daughters of the Confederacy; Confederate States of America.
 Army--Periodicals; Confederate States of America--History--Periodicals; United States--History--Civil War, 1861-1865--Periodicals